Newsletter: Events at Clare Hall, Autumn 2025

 Clare Hall Book Club

-Join the College’s Book Club as they discuss Papyrus: the invention of books in the ancient world by Irene Vallejo.
+Join the College’s Book Club as they discuss Elective Affinities by Johann Wolfgang von Goethe.
 All College members are welcome to attend in-person, meeting in Clare Hall’s Meeting Room, or via Zoom.
 If you are not on the mailing list and would like to be, please send an email to gloria.carnevali@icloud.com, confirming your Clare Hall connection and putting the following as the email title: I would like to join the Book Club mailing list.

 Learn more about the Book Club on this page.